YargKlnc/Credit-Risk-Classification/README.md

 The instructions for this Challenge are divided into three main sections:

-# 1- Split the Data into Training and Testing Sets
+# 1- Data Split into Training and Testing Sets

 ## Instructions: